jetbrains-academy/javascript-course/Loops/Break_and_continue/task.md

 // Prints 1 2
 ```

-If loops are nested within each other, `break` and `continue` apply only to the loop in which they were called.
+If loops are nested, `break` and `continue` apply only to the loop in which they are called.

 ```js
 matrix = [